-(6) An authorised officer who enters a ship, aircraft, vehicle or premises under a warrant issued under this paragraph, or by virtue of sub-paragraph (3)(a), may-
+(5) An authorised officer who enters a ship, aircraft, vehicle or premises under a warrant issued under this paragraph may-

-- (a) search any person found on the ship, aircraft, vehicle or premises whom the officer has reasonable cause to believe to be in possession of anything which may be required as evidence for the purposes of proceedings in respect of an offence under this Order, and - (b) seize anything found in such a search.
+- (a) search any person found on the ship, aircraft, vehicle or premises whom the officer has reasonable cause to believe to be in possession of anything which may be required as evidence for the purposes of proceedings in respect of an offence under this Order, and - (b) seize anything found in such a search. - (6) Anything seized under sub-paragraph (3)(c) or (5)(b) may be- - (a) retained for so long as is necessary in all the circumstances, and - (b) forfeited, disposed of or transferred as appropriate.

-(7) A search of a person under sub-paragraph (6) must be carried out by a person of the same sex.
+(7) A search of a person under sub-paragraph (5) must be carried out by a person of the same sex.